Sally Potter: Career

 It was followed by Yes (2004), with Joan Allen, Simon Abkarian and Sam Neill.
 Yes was written in response to the attacks in the United States of 11 September 2001; it is considered Potter's return to more experimental methods of filmmaking.
 The screenplay is written in verse and the film's budget was much smaller than that for The Man Who Cried.
 Regarding the film's budget and stylistic approaches, Potter said:

 Originally I was trying to figure out how we could shoot this film without any lights, because there didn't seem to be enough money in the budget to have any.
 One solution was to shoot at six frames a second, or even three.
 Later you print each frame four (or eight) times to bring it into sync at twenty-four frames per second.
 You can shoot almost in the dark, and still see people's faces ... we did some tests and found that it was very beautiful; so I decided to make it part of the language of the film.

 In 2007, Potter directed Georges Bizet's Carmen for English National Opera at the London Coliseum, starring Alice Coote and designed by Es Devlin.

-Rage (2009) was the first feature ever to premiere on cell-phones.
+Rage (2009) became the first feature-length film to premiere on mobile devices.
 The cast includes Judi Dench, Steve Buscemi, Lily Cole and Jude Law.
 Rage was in competition at the Berlin Film Festival in 2009 and nominated for a WEBBY for Best Drama in 2010.

 Potter's seventh feature film entitled Ginger & Rosa was written and directed by Potter and produced by Christoper Sheppard and Andrew Lityin.
 The film starred Elle Fanning and Alice Englert as the title characters and received its premiere at the Telluride Film Festival.
 The film went into limited release in the UK in 2012, before enjoying a limited run in North America in early 2013.

 In 2017, Potter's black comedy The Party was released.
 It was selected to compete for the Golden Bear in the main competition section of the 67th Berlin International Film Festival and was awarded the Guild Film Prize.
 The film features a star-studded ensemble cast with Patricia Clarkson, Bruno Ganz, Emily Mortimer, Cherry Jones, Cillian Murphy, Kristin Scott Thomas and Timothy Spall.